amckenny/BUS-Z-798/README.md

 | 14 - April 17 | 14: Advanced Data Collection & Handling | Assignment 14 |
 | 15 - April 24 | 15: Choose Your Own (Methodological) Adventure | Assignment 15 |

-*Note: The scheduling of topics-to-weeks is subject to change until the links become active (at least two weeks in advance) - I am working on getting guest experts to come in and talk about some of these topics, and their availability will dictate the schedule.*
+*Note: The assignment of topics to weeks is subject to change until the links become active (at least two weeks in advance) - I am working on getting guest experts to come in and talk about some of these topics, and their availability will dictate the schedule.*